 Fun Facts: While going to grad school, in order to make money to pay her tuition fees, she worked at a number of odd jobs – slicing bread in a bakery, babysitting, washing instruments in a biology lab (Lots of blood!), and working in the kitchen at the International House at UC Berkeley, where she was going to school.
 There, on good days, she was allowed to serve desserts.
 If the manager was unhappy with her, she banished her to the dish room.

 Chitra loves to connect with readers on her Facebook page.

 Learn more about her by visiting her website.

 This year, Reads! programs will run for seven weeks, beginning on March 13 (Spring Break week) and culminating with An Evening with the Author on April 28.
 All Reads! programs tie in with this year’s book selection, Chitra Divakaruni’s Oleander Girl, which takes place in India and the United States.

 From free movie night at Farr Best and planting oleander seeds to a cooking class and busting myths about yoga, we’ve got an exciting lineup of fun activities.
 For details, visit the Programs page.

 The Evening with Author Chitra Banerjee Divakaruni is Friday, April 28, from 6 p.m. to 9 p.m. at the Mansfield Public Library (104 S. Wisteria St., Mansfield, TX 76063).
+All are welcome.
 Here’s the schedule: